aiqc/AIQC/docs/community.rst

 - Create a post on the `discussion board <https://github.com/aiqc/aiqc/discussions>`__ and introduce yourself so that we can help get you up to speed!

   + If you tell us what topics you are interested in, then we can help you get in sync with the project in a way that is enjoyable for everyone.

-  + We can design a *sprint* that represents a meaningful contribution to the project.
-This is not limited to software engineering.
-For example, it could be something like graphic design or blog-writing.
-As described in the *Governance* section, completing a *sprint* is how you join the Core Team.

   + If you want to join the community calls, then be sure to include your timezone and email in your introduction.